Eugene is an avid gardener and has been passionate about growing things for over 40 years.

 - Biennial: A plant that germinates and partially grows the first year and then matures and seeds the second year, completing its life cycle.

-- Stolon: Horizontal stems that grow out from a plant at the soil surface or just below ground level.
+- Stolon: Horizontal stem that grows out from a plant at the soil surface or just below ground level.
 The tips of stolons develop adventitious roots at the tips and new shoots and leaves, eventually creating new plants.
 In addition to producing seeds, stolons are another strategy that plants use to propagate.
 Stolons are sometimes called runners.

 - Rhizome: Similar to stolons, but rhizomes are horizontal root extensions that extend outwards from a plant under the surface.

-- Flower: The sexual reproductive part of a plant.
+- Flower: The reproductive part of a plant.